The

 era, mostly from Carl Zeiss Jena and Arsenal

 Kiev.
-This gives me much greater control of
+This gives me much greater control

-shift possibilities for architectural photography
+provides shift possibilities for architectural

-and tilt possibilities for product photography,
+photography and tilt possibilities for product

-either by using lenses that have these
+photography, either by using lenses that have

 Putting a medium format shift lens onto a

-tilt adapter, or a medium format tilt lens onto a
+tilt adapter, or a medium format tilt lens onto

-shift adapter also gives me the possibility of
+a shift adapter also gives me the possibility of

 combining both of these features when taking